particle-iot/docs/src/content/hardware/certification/certification.md

 If you are using a 3rd-party SIM card with devices that supports one, you may need to obtain cellular certification such as PTCRB in the United States and Canada, and GFC in Europe.

-Additionally, some carriers may require additional certification to use their networks.
-For example, AT&T and Verizon in the United States require this for LTE Cat M1 devices, but it is not required for devices with a Particle SIM card as it has already been completed.

 ### PTCRB - Cellular certifications